yanascz/bitcoin-widgets-ios/README.md

 ## Support

-If you find Bitcoin Widgets useful, please consider supporting its maintenance by sending some sats to ⚡widgets@ln.yanas.cz.
+If you find Bitcoin Widgets useful, please consider supporting its maintenance by sending some sats to ⚡widgets@yanas.cz.